nepero27178/Ising2D/README.md

 You will probably find similar works on their repos.

-The vast majority of the code is written in C and Julia, but we've also used Python and Bash to analyze the data.
+The vast majority of the code is written in Julia, but we've also used Python and Bash to analyze the data.
 You will also find a LaTeX document I wrote as a relation on my numerical experiment.